 We offer a curriculum that is highly developed with a focus on preschool learning.
 Based on weekly themes such as pets and creation, a focus on music and the arts, literacy and numeric skills, physical activity and character development, the Center is especially noted for its attention to the moral and character development of children, emphasizing love, empathy, honesty, fairness, respect, responsibility and faith.

-The Center is managed by a Committee of volunteers and staff from St. Peter’s Church; Liz McCaughey serves as Chair.
+The Center is managed by a Committee of volunteers and staff from St. Peter’s Church.
 We are licensed by the Ministry of Education and follow the requirements laid out in the Day Nurseries Act.